pixelriot/GodotGoG/README.md

 ## Documentation

-For now the module supports basic GOG api fuctionality, like initialization, signing in and setting achievements.
+For now the module supports basic GOG api fuctionality, like initialization, signing in and setting achievements: https://pixelriot.github.io/GodotGoG

 ---
 ## How-To